 Every Wednesday you can find 84-year-old Dick Zigmond giving his time and talents to Catholic residents at Parkvue.
 In the hour before mealtime, Dick serves as the Eucharistic minister, offering a communion service outside the dining area.
 While Dick’s goal is simple, his service is a gift to those who can’t travel.
 “We serve those who want to receive communion, but are unable to get to a local church,” he explained.
 Dick’s volunteer spirit at Parkvue began when Pastor Bill Michaels asked him to assist Parkvue’s Catholic residents.
 He started in the assisted living community, and selflessly taught other volunteers to perform the needed service.
 Today, Dick offers the same weekly communion to residents in the skilled nursing center, as he continues his lifelong commitment to helping others.
 “To me, it’s more than just giving communion to people.
 It’s fulfilling a need to support residents in life and in death,” he said.

-At Patriot Ridge Community in Fairborn, Ohio, volunteer Todd Anderson displays this same commitment to the Lord’s grace and goodness.
-In addition to operating his own business, running the Faith Christian Book Store/Gift Shop in Fairborn and other volunteer pursuits, he reached out to Patriot Ridge about a year ago, following his heart and what God called him to do with his time.
+At Trinity Community at Fairborn (formerly Patriot Ridge) in Fairborn, Ohio, volunteer Todd Anderson displays this same commitment to the Lord’s grace and goodness.
+In addition to operating his own business, running the Faith Christian Book Store/Gift Shop in Fairborn and other volunteer pursuits, he reached out to Trinity Community at Fairborn (formerly Patriot Ridge) about a year ago, following his heart and what God called him to do with his time.
 Todd spends several days or evenings a week at the community, leading small groups in fellowship.
 Whether it involves watching a movie, playing a game or sharing a meal, the key is spending time together.